Radu734/Holocub-16x16x16-RGB-LED-CUBE/README.md

 **Short description**
 HoloBoard is a custom PCB designed for the Holocub project, acting as the main control and interface board.
-It hosts a Raspberry Pi Pico 2W, integrates a piezo buzzer, and features two bidirectional logic-level shifters for safe communication between 3.3V and 5V components.
+It hosts a Raspberry Pi Pico 2W, integrates a piezo buzzer, and features two bidirectional logic-level shifters for for the communication between the pico and the WS2812B as 3v3 logic could cause interference.

 ## 🔧 Key Features
 - **MCU Slot:** Raspberry Pi Pico 2W header footprint (solder-in or socket).
 - **Audio Output:** 1 × piezo buzzer connector (with optional series resistor).
-- **Level Shifting:** 2 × bidirectional level shifter circuits (BSS138 + pull-ups) for 3.3V ↔ 5V I²C/UART/peripherals.
-- **Power Control:** Power selector header (3.3V / 5V) with decoupling capacitors.
-- **Connectivity:** I²C SDA / SCL breakout to convenient pads + screw terminals.
+- **Expandable hardware:** Left over pins (used mainly for I²C and SPI) routed to the side for extra connectivity.
 - **Build Quality:** Silk labels for pins, test pads, and mounting holes.
+- **Filter capacitors:** 2 filter caps for main power connection and 1 for each logic level shofter for optimal data transmission without interference.

 ## 📦 Minimal BOM
 - 1 × RP2040 (Pico 2W) socket / header footprint